Skip to content

 • Replay: Navigation to the lab order form, add a lab test, and save the form.

-• Verification: Navigation to the SENAITE HIS component and search for the client by name.
+• Verification: Navigation to the SENAITE HIS app and search for the client by name.
 Verify that the client's name is visible in the clients list.

 Cleanup: The post-test cleanup consists of deleting the test patient and closing the browser page.